 I’m a PhD student at Goethe University Frankfurt working with Prof. Gemma Roig.
 I did my Bachelors and Masters in Computer Science at Information Technology University Lahore (ITU).
 I have received a doctoral scholarship from the German Academic Exchange Service (DAAD) to pursue my research in Germany.
 I’m interested in applying computer vision techniques to build novel zero-shot models for semantic segmentation, scene understanding, pose estimation, motion feature extraction and analysis for emotion classification from video.

 I am a Ph.D. student at Goethe University Frankfurt under the supervision of Professor Gemma Roig.
 Both my Bachelor's and Master's degrees were completed at Goethe University, specializing in Computer Science.
 I am part of the ARENA project, which focuses on studying the development of abstract representations in multimodal models.
 To achieve my research objectives, I collaborate with psychology and cognitive neuroscience researchers.
-Furthermore, I am interested in multimodal self-supervised and zero-shot learning techniques, as well as the creation of efficient systems.
+Furthermore, I am interested in multimodal self-supervised and zero-shot learning techniques, as well as the creation of efficient systems and mechanistic interpretability.

 I am a PhD student at Goethe University Frankfurt, co-supervised by Prof. Gemma Roig and Prof. Visvanathan Ramesh.
 I did my Bachelor's and Masters in Computer Science at Istanbul Technical University (ITU), Turkey.
 During my Bachelor's and Master's, I worked on face biometrics and anomaly detection.
 My current work focuses on explainable and transparent AI systems for education.
 I am also interested in representation and metric learning.